 What does the end of net neutrality mean to you?

 The repeal of net neutrality could mean more power for ISPs and cable companies.
 Service providers can now regulate internet traffic as they deem fit.
 They have the right to block certain content from reaching their customers.
 They could slow down or block content from their competitors to favor content from their own organization.
 All this could also lead to an increase in fees for accessing the internet.

 Using a VPN after the net neutrality repeal

 A virtual private network (VPN) makes a Wi-Fi network private, whether it’s in your home or at a coffee shop.
 A VPN masks your IP address and establishes a secure and encrypted connection.
-After the end of net neutrality, ISPs will be able to track your IP address to observe what you do online and to enforce throttling as they see fit.
+After the end of net neutrality, ISPs can track your IP address to observe your browsing history and to enforce throttling as they see fit.
 A VPN has the potential to provide anonymity and prevent ISPs from tracking your activity.
 What they can’t see, they can’t control.